Your World Expands Through What You Perceive

-You are the one who recognized “that kind of him”
+You are the one who recognized “that version of him”

-In 'LoveSync Attraction,' we apply the subconscious 'what you think, becomes reality' principle to love and share various ways to align it with the simple rule that 'thinking of being in love with him makes you actually be in love with him.'
+On this blog, we apply the subconscious “what you think becomes reality” principle to love and share various ways to align it with the simple rule that “thinking you’re in love with him makes you actually in love with him.”

 Hello, this is Meguru.